Shirley Bassey leads Oscars 50th birthday tribute to James Bond

 Last year, "Skyfall," the 23rd installment of the Bond series - the longest-running motion picture franchise in history - was released and became the highest-grossing Bond film, crossing the $1 billion mark at the global box office.

-British singer Adele, 24, who swept the Grammys last year with her soulful heartbreak album "21," continued the Bond theme in Sunday's Oscar ceremony with her rendition of the Bond theme "Skyfall," which later won an Oscar for Best original Song.
-"This is amazing," a tearful Adele told the Oscar crowd.
+British singer Adele, 24, who swept the Grammys last year with her soulful heartbreak album "21," continued the Bond theme later in Sunday's Oscar ceremony with her rendition of the Bond theme "Skyfall," which has won the Golden Globe and Critics Choice accolades for Best Song this year.

 Bassey has become synonymous with the Bond franchise, singing the theme songs not only for "Goldfinger," but 1971's "Diamonds are Forever" and 1979's "Moonraker."